vedanta-sharma/Leet-Code/README.md

 # Leet-Code

-Collection of leetcode solutions for interview preparation.
+Solved collection of leetcode solutions for interview preparation.